-James Moeser is Chancellor Emeritus of the University of North Carolina at Chapel Hill, Professor of Music, and Senior Consultant for Special Initiatives at the UNC Institute for Arts and Humanities.
+James Moeser is Chancellor Emeritus and Professor of Music Emeritus at the University of North Carolina at Chapel Hill.
 As chancellor from 2000 to 2008, he articulated the vision that UNC should be America’s leading public university.
-In the academic year 2013-2014 he served as Interim Chancellor of the UNC School of the Arts.

-At Carolina Moeser was a champion of academic freedom, defending the University from attacks against books chosen for first-year reading assignments in two successive years.
-In 2003, the Carolina Covenant, a program to provide a debt-free education to students from low income families, became a national model for improving access to higher education.
-The $2.4 Billion Carolina First Campaign, the largest private fund- raising drive by any university in the South, and the fifth largest in U. S. history, created 208 new endowed professorships, and 1,350 scholarships and fellowships.
+At Carolina, Moeser was a champion of academic freedom, defending the University from attacks against books chosen for first-year reading assignments in two successive years.
+In 2003, he established the Carolina Covenant, a program to provide a debt-free education to students from low-income families.
+The Covenant has become a national model for improving access to higher education.
+The $2.4 billion Carolina First Campaign, the largest private fundraising drive by any university in the South, and the fifth largest in U. S. history created 208 new endowed professorships, and 1,350 scholarships and fellowships.

 The Carolina campus underwent a major transformation during his tenure, with over 6,000,000 new square feet of buildings in a $2.2 Billion construction program.
 He supported critical investments in scientific research to move UNC to the very top echelon of U. S. research universities.
 An early investment in genome research, for example, paved the way for UNC to become one of the major centers of cancer research in the world.